alissatroiano/team-6-hackathon/README.md

 ## UX

+### Features

 The goal of weCare is to provide a front-end web application that will assess & improve the mental & emotional well-being of young professionals in the workplace.

 In order to determine the features for this web application, our team conducted the following trade-off activity:

 ![feature trade off](wireframes/featuretradeoff.png)

+### User Stories

+User stories have been compiled by the development team to help prepare & plan our sprint schedule.

+The final version of this website will allow weCare to achieve its' goals by implementing software solutions that address the **user needs** defined in the table below.

 ***Please note: the users mentioned in the below user needs table include***:

 1) The **user**: young professionals in the workplace that will be using this product
 2) The **customer**: The business' (user's employers) that will be administering this product to their employees

-The final version of this website will allow weCare to achieve its' goals by implementing software solutions that address the following **user needs**:
+#### **User Needs Table**

 | ID | ROLE | ACTION | GOAL | STATUS |
 |-----------------|:-------------|:---------------:|---------------:| ---------------:|